ShayanJa/react-crypto-payment/README.md

 ### Running the backend

-You can run the backend using `npm start` in the same directory as your React app.
+You can run the backend using this [project](https://github.com/ShayanJa/crypto-payment-api)

 ### Props